gaiyejumo/gaiyejumo/README.md

 👀 I’m interested in programming, Data analysis, Web development, Cyber Security and Software Development.

-🌱 I’m currently Learning AWS Cloud Practitioner to take the certification exam.
+🌱 I’m currently Learning Salesforce System Administration

 💞️ I’m looking forward to collaborate on a project in Artificial Intelligence and all do a project on web 3.0.